nihilisticneuralnet/LigandNet/README.md

 # **LigandNet**: Small Molecule-Protein Interactions Prediction Model

-**Abstract**: *This is the solution of the [NeurIPS 2024 - Predict New Medicines with BELKA](https://www.kaggle.com/competitions/leash-BELKA/overview) which ranked 73rd out of 1950 teams*.
+**Abstract**: *This code is the solution of the [NeurIPS 2024 - Predict New Medicines with BELKA](https://www.kaggle.com/competitions/leash-BELKA/overview) which ranked 73rd out of 1950 teams*.

 The code implements a deep learning approach to predict small molecule-protein interactions using the BELKA dataset.
 The model is based on a 1D Convolutional Neural Network (1D-CNN) trained on SMILES representations of molecules to classify their binding affinity to protein targets.
 The dataset consists of molecular structures and their corresponding binary binding labels, obtained through DNA-encoded chemical library (DEL) technology.